Kurento/kurento/doc-kurento/source/knowledge/selfsigned_certs.rst

 With Zeroconf (mDNS)
 --------------------

 You can publish your server IP address as a **discoverable Zeroconf name** in your LAN.
-This is a more flexible solution than editing Hosts files in every client machine, as it only needs to be done once, in the server itself.
+This is a more flexible solution than editing Hosts files in every client device, as it only needs to be done once, in the server itself.

 An even more general solution than this would be to use a full-fledged DNS server, but using Zeroconf is a simpler solution that can be set up quickly by any developer.